numisveinsson/BloodVesselML3D/README.md

 ## Running the code

-This code relies on the VMR being stored in a particular folder structure.
+This code relies on the data being stored in a particular folder structure:

-All cases should be stored in separate folders under one main folder.
+    - images
+        - case0.x
+    - centerlines
+        - case0.vtp
+    - truths
+        - case0.x
+    - surfaces (if applicable)

 The main folder should have the path indicated by `DATA_DIR` in the config file `/config/global.yaml` in this repository.
 'OUT_DIR' refers to where the samples will be saved.

-The locations of the image volume files, ground-truth binary image volume files, path files and group folders should then be indicated in `.txt` files.
-An example of this can be found in `/cases` in this repository.

-Generating 3D data for Ml requires running two scripts

-1. python3 generate_cases_3d.py

-This collects the different vascular models we have and the different locations of all files

-2. python3 gather_sampling_data.py
+1. python3 gather_sampling_data.py

 This collects data about all positions of sampling to take place and size of sub-volumes.
 Then runs through the locations and actually extracts the sub-volumes and saves them.

 In the case of resampling use

-3. python3 additional_pre_process.py
+2. python3 additional_pre_process.py

 And in the case of generating labels run

-4. python3 generate_labels.py
+3. python3 generate_labels.py